lmmentel/mendeleev/docs/source/data.rst

    from :cite:`Lundberg2016`.
 In addition ``crystal_radius`` values were computed by adding 14 pm to the ``ionic_radius`` values according to :cite:`Shannon1976`.

-.. [#10] **Densities**
+.. [#f10] **Densities**

-   Density values for solids and liquids are always in units of grams per cubic centimeter and can be assumed to refer to temperatures near room temperature unless otherwise stated Values for gases are the calculated ideal gas densities at 25 °C and 101 325 kPa.
+   Density values for solids and liquids are always in units of grams per cubic centimeter and can be assumed to refer to temperatures near room temperature unless otherwise stated.
+Values for gases are the calculated ideal gas densities at 25°C and 101.325 kPa.

-   Original values for gasses are converted from g/L to g/cm3.
+   Original values for gasses are converted from g/L to g/cm\ :sup:`3`.

    For elements where several allotropes exist, the density corresponding to the most abundand are reported (for full list refer to :cite:`haynes2014crc`), namely: